m21ark/ia_t1/README.md

-# AI Project 1: Labyrinth Search
+# AI Project 1: Maze Search

 ## Overview

-This project is an implementation of search algorithms for a labyrinth game.
+This project is an implementation of search algorithms for a maze game.
 The game is implemented using the `pygame` library.

 The code was developed in Python 3.10.